 Research and The Plastic Surgery Foundation

-The Plastic Surgery Foundation (PSF)'s Research Oversight Council (ROC) is charged with identifying emerging and ongoing areas in need of further scientific research in plastic surgery.
+The Plastic Surgery Foundation's Research Oversight Council (ROC) is charged with identifying emerging and ongoing areas in need of further scientific research in plastic surgery.

 The ROC has identified the following high-priority research areas in plastic surgery: